joliss/node-walk-sync/README.md

 ['one.txt', 'subdir/', 'subdir/two.txt']
 ```

-*Note: directories come before their contents, and have a trailing slash.*
+Directories come before their contents, and have a trailing forward-slash (on
+all platforms).

 Symlinks are followed.